flux-framework/flux-core/doc/man3/flux_log.rst

 ===========

 :func:`flux_log` creates RFC 5424 format log messages.
-The log messages are sent to the Flux message broker on *h* for handling if it is specified.
-If *h* is NULL, the log message is output to stderr.
+The log messages are sent to the Flux message broker on :var:`h` for handling if it is specified.
+If :var:`h` is NULL, the log message is output to stderr.

-The *level* parameter should be set to one of the :linux:man3:`syslog` severity levels, which are, in order of decreasing importance:
+The :var:`level` parameter should be set to one of the :linux:man3:`syslog` severity levels, which are, in order of decreasing importance:

 *LOG_EMERG*
    system is unusable